PenCom to sanction employers without staff insurance cover – The Sun Nigeria

-Employers of labour who fail to procure the minimum required Life Insurance Policy for their workers may soon be sanctioned by the National Pension Commission (PenCom) over such breaches.
+Employers of labour who fail to procure the minimum required Life Insurance Policy for their workers may soon be sanctioned by the National Pension Commission (PenCom).

 Consequently, the pension regulator has directed employees to report any employer that fails in that regard, even as it stressed that the Life Insurance Policy in their favour should not be less than three times their annual total emolument.